MichaelGrupp/maps/README.md

 Filesystem interaction is obviously limited in a sandboxed browser environment.
 File IO in the web build is handled via `<input>` fields by the browser instead of an egui file dialog.

-Apart from the things listed below, the wasm target offers exactly the same UI & features:
+Apart from the things listed below, the wasm target offers exactly the same UI & features.

+***Differences in wasm:***

 * It's not possible to load only the YAML file of a map and get the corresponding image automatically, you need to pass both YAML and image file.
 * Saving & loading sessions is not supported.